Codelessly/CodelesslySDK/README.md

 }
 ```

-`initializeSDK` takes in several parameters to provide more  flexibility and control.
-For example, you can declare
+The `Codelessly.initialize()` method takes in several parameters to provide more  flexibility and control.
-your `CodelesslyConfig` in this method to make it the default configuration of all `CodelesslyWidget`s, unless
+For example, you can declare your `CodelesslyConfig` in this method to make it the default configuration of all
-explicitly overridden.
+`CodelesslyWidget`s, unless explicitly overridden.

 ### CodelesslyConfig